Tanah Merah MRT station

 Tanah Merah MRT station (/ˈtɑːnɑː ˌmeɪrɑː, -ˌmɛrɑː/ TAH-nah-_-MAY-rah) is an elevated Mass Rapid Transit (MRT) station on the East–West Line (EWL).
-Located in Bedok, Singapore, the station is along New Upper Changi Road and serves various residential developments, including Casa Merah.
+Located in Bedok, Singapore, the station is along New Upper Changi Road and serves various residential developments.
 It is the terminus of the EWL branch to Changi Airport station.

 Tentatively named Changi during its construction, the station opened on 4 November 1989.
-The station began to serve the Changi Airport branch on 10 January 2001 following the opening of Expo station.
-On 25 May 2019, it was announced that Tanah Merah station would interchange with the Thomson–East Coast Line (TEL) when TEL takes over the Changi Airport branch following its extension to Changi Airport Terminal 5 by the mid-2030s.
+It began to serve the Changi Airport branch on 10 January 2001 following the opening of Expo station, and will interchange with the Thomson–East Coast Line (TEL) when the latter takes over the Changi Airport branch following its extension to Changi Airport Terminal 5 by the mid-2030s.